Girl student stabbed to death in AP | Law-Order

 State Home Minister M Sucharita rushed to the Government General Hospital, where the girl’s body was taken, and expressed shock over the incident.

+Jana Sena chief K Pawan Kalyan said the murder of engineering student was 'sorrowful.'
+A series of such attacks on girl students and women reflected the government’s 'failure' in taking effective steps to curb them.

+“This government lacks sincerity in preventing attacks on women.
+There is no point making shallow laws,” Kalyan said, referring to the flawed Disha Bill that the Centre rejected.

-Police launched a manhunt to nab the culprit while efforts were on to unlock her mobile phone for possible clues, police sources said.
+Police launched a manhunt with four teams to nab the culprit while efforts were on to unlock her mobile phone for possible clues, police sources said.

 According to the police, the student was walking on the Kakani Road when a youth approached her on his bike.
 He asked her to get on the bike, to which she refused and an altercation followed.